 Disclaimer: We haven’t experienced the tweens age as a parent – we are just entering into this phase.
 However, Mumma Traveller has operated a Peruvian Trekking agency for over 10 years and worked with many parents on a range of treks… and bases this advice on feedback from those parents!

-Thinking about trekking in Peru with Children?
+Thinking about taking children trekking in Peru?

 consider asking a travel agent for help for some of the logistics.
 Apus Peru Adventure Travel Specialists have plenty of experience in offering treks with young people!